marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   this insn will always be executed.
 Stored in the ``in_struct`` field and printed as :samp:`/s`.

-  .. index:: LABEL_PRESERVE_P

-  .. index:: code_label and /i

-  .. index:: note and /i

-  .. index:: in_struct, in code_label and note
+  .. index:: LABEL_PRESERVE_P, code_label and /i, note and /i, in_struct, in code_label and note

 :samp:`LABEL_PRESERVE_P ({x})`
   In a ``code_label`` or ``note``, indicates that the label is referenced by